KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-02.markdown

 Figure 5: License Validation Algorithm
 ![SnD1-CrackMe-CreateFile-annotated](/assets/images/snd1/snd1-licensing-algoriythm.png)

 Successfully taking the jump at JNE after the Test operation, we land at 0x4010B4, and avoided the licensing error.
 This section may look chunky and complex.
 To get a sense of what it does we can use some basic analysis strategy.
 It is helpful to start by observing what this section of code does in general and then the specifics.
 We can do this by first taking a look where the jumps leads to and what sort of functions are called.
 Figure 6 shows an outline of the jumps.
-Refering to figure 6, below, to get to the flag or the success message we need to take the jump at 0x04010C8.
+Referring to figure 6, below, to get to the flag or the success message we need to take the jump at 0x04010C8.
 Now having a rough idea of where jump instructions should be taken and avoided, we can take a closer look at the algorithm.

 Figure 6: License Validation Algorithm Jump Outline
 ![SnD1-CrackMe-License Validation-algorithm](/assets/images/snd1/LIC-alg.png)